 Mushrooms in the medieval kitchen

 Mushrooms are gifts of nature, so you’d think they have always been a welcome addition to the meal.
-Not so.
-As far as I know the mushroom pasty below is the only medieval written recipe that uses mushrooms.
+However, there are precious few recipes with mushrooms in medieval cookery books.
 That is not to say that they weren’t prepared, just that the recipes were never considered apt for the rich kitchen.
 Platina, the Italian humanist, writes in De honeste voluptate et valetudine(1474) about ‘boleti et fungi’ that, although they are eaten by some, they were often the cause of crimes.
 He mentions the case of the murder of Roman emperor Claudius by his wife Agrippina in 54 AD.
 Platina advises us to only eat mushrooms that were gathered by experienced people, and even they can make a mistake: whole families have died because of one wrong mushroom in the pot.
 Mushrooms should be prepared with garlic because, still according to Platina, garlic is a good antidote.
 He also describes truffles as big as a large quince, and mentions African truffles as the tastiest.
 Truffles are also an aphrodisiac, which is the reason they are so popular on the tables of lusty nobles.
 Platina finds that completely detestable (“detestandum omnino est”).
 (More about Platina)

 Mushrooms in post-medieval cuisine